 Admit it.
 You’ve asked yourself this question at least once since you started to blog.
 Maybe even twice.

 Perhaps you ask yourself this question every single time you write your heart out, only to get little to no traffic.
 No comments.
-You’re not getting the kind of feedback you were hoping for when you decided to blog about your topic.
+You’re not getting the kind of feedback you were hoping for when you decided to start your blog.

-To make matters worse, you’ve done all the things popular bloggers say to do, like publishing great content and commenting on other popular blogs and getting accounts on Twitter and Facebook, but no matter how hard you work, no matter how many different techniques you try, nothing is working.
+To make matters worse, you’ve done all the things popular bloggers say to do, like publishing great content and commenting on other popular blogs and distributing your content on Twitter and Facebook, but no matter how hard you work, no matter how many different techniques you try, nothing is working.

 So you ask yourself…